ChiragPDave/Rx-Products-API-Call-to-CSV/README.md

 1. Download the desired .py files
 2. Run the .py files with Python 3
 3. Enjoy the newly created .csv file in the folder you ran #2
-4. Alternatively, you can double click the API Execute.bat file to execute the scripts if you have Python installed

 # Progress
 1. 2021-07-13: initial commit